Mikejo5000/vsts-docs-pr/docs/notifications/troubleshoot-not-getting-email.md

 * The account level _do not deliver_ setting is impacting email delivery
 * The team or group level _do not deliver_ setting is impacting email delivery
 * You are not a member of the group or team receiving the email
+* You are a member of an AD group and the subscription contains a @Me clause
+* You do not have permission to view the event details which are included in the email

 Please perform the following step to determine if any of these resolve the issue.